Journal Articles

 Fast Facts: The interests of financial professionals and retirement investors often conflict.
 For example, a financial professional may earn a commission from selling a product to a client—whether it makes money for the client or not.
 We reviewed how such conflicts are communicated, their link to returns, and more.
 Our review of 2,000 conflict disclosures and our calls posing as potential clients to 75 financial professionals found many complex conflicts that can be difficult to explain.
 We also found mutual funds that paid financial professionals were associated with lower returns for investors.
 We recommended ways to better protect investors.

-"Education, Marriage, and Banning Female Genital Cutting: Evidence from Benin" (Under Review)
+"Education, Marriage, and Banning Female Genital Cutting: Evidence from Benin" (Revisions requested)

 Abstract: I estimate the causal effect of banning female genital cutting on female education using the 2003 ban of female genital cutting in Benin as a natural experiment.
 The law decreased the likelihood of a woman undergoing genital cutting, despite inconsistent enforcement.
 A difference-in-difference estimation indicates that banning the practice of female genital cutting decreases women’s years of education, the probability of completing primary school, and the probability of starting secondary school.
 I show the decrease in educational outcomes is accompanied by a substitution towards earlier marriage, which is accompanied by increased spousal match quality.
 The educational decrease dissipates with the implementation of free primary education.

-"Markov chains, CAT(0) cube complexes, and enumeration: monotone paths in a strip mix slowly" with Federico Ardila-Mantilla and Naya Banerjee (Under Review)
+"Markov chains, CAT(0) cube complexes, and enumeration: monotone paths in a strip mix slowly" with Federico Ardila-Mantilla and Naya Banerjee (Revisions requested)

 Abstract: We prove that two natural Markov chains on the set of monotone paths in a strip mix slowly.
 To do so, we make novel use of the theory of non-positively curved (CAT(0)) cubical complexes to detect small bottlenecks in many graphs of combinatorial interest.
 Along the way, we give a formula for the number cm(n) monotone paths of length n in a strip of height m.
 In particular we compute the exponential growth constant of cm(n) for arbitrary m, generalizing results of Williams for m=2, 3.